John Wisdom

-Arthur John Terence Dibben Wisdom (12 September 1904, in Leyton, Essex – 9 December 1993, in Cambridge), usually cited as John Wisdom, was a leading British philosopher considered to be an ordinary language philosopher, a philosopher of mind and a metaphysician.
-He was influenced by G.E.
-Moore, Ludwig Wittgenstein, and Sigmund Freud, and in turn explained and extended their work.
+Arthur John Terence Dibben Wisdom (12 September 1904 – 9 December 1993), usually cited as John Wisdom, was a leading British philosopher considered to be an ordinary language philosopher, a philosopher of mind and a metaphysician.
+He was influenced by G. E. Moore, Ludwig Wittgenstein, and Sigmund Freud, and in turn explained and extended their work.
+He is not to be confused with the philosopher John Oulton Wisdom (1908–1993), his cousin, who shared his interest in psychoanalysis.

 Life

-Wisdom was educated at Aldeburgh Lodge School, Suffolk, and Fitzwilliam House, Cambridge, where he graduated with a first-class BA degree in Moral Sciences in 1924.
-He is not to be confused with the philosopher John Oulton Wisdom (1908–1993), his cousin, who shared his interest in psychoanalysis.
+The son of an Anglican clergyman, Wisdom was educated at Monkton Combe School, Bath,Aldeburgh Lodge School, Suffolk, and Fitzwilliam House, Cambridge, where he graduated with a first-class BA degree in Moral Sciences in 1924.
+He worked for five years at the National Institute of Industrial Psychology and was then a lecturer in the department of logic and metaphysics at the University of St Andrews from 1929 until 1934.
+Wisdom then returned to his alma mater, Cambridge University, as a Lecturer in Philosophy.
+There at Trinity College he was soon elected a fellow.

-Wisdom was a lecturer at the University of St Andrews until 1934 when he returned to his alma mater, Cambridge.
-Here at the Trinity College he became a Professor of Philosophy.
-Near the end of his career he was Professor of Philosophy at the University of Oregon.
-A Festschrift titled Wisdom: Twelve Essays (1974), edited by Renford Bambrough, was published near the time of his retirement from the same.

 Between the years 1948 and 1950 he delivered the famous Gifford Lectures on religion at the University of Aberdeen.
 He was president of the Aristotelian Society from 1950 to 1951.
+At Cambridge he became Professor of Philosophy in 1952, succeeding G. H. von Wright, and retiring in 1968.

+At the end of his career, from 1968 to 1972, he was a Professor of Philosophy at the University of Oregon.
+A Festschrift, Wisdom: Twelve Essays (1974) edited by Renford Bambrough, was published near the time of his retirement from there.
+Reviewing the same, Peter Winch writes of having "learned so much in the post-war years about what philosophy is and is capable of being from Wisdom's writings".

-He was cremated and his ashes were buried at the Parish of the Ascension Burial Ground in Cambridge.
+Dying in 1993, he was cremated and his ashes were buried at the Parish of the Ascension Burial Ground in Cambridge.